 - Performance anxiety: It is particularly common in young men who are starting their sexual life.
 They feel not sure about themselves and how to please their partner.
 Failed attempts and past ED problems feed this insecurity and lead to increased performance anxiety.
 They may start feeling insecure about their physical appearance and sexual traits, and this also contributes to feeling anxious.
-Adrenaline released in anxious episodes can be an erection killer, even in a healthy young man.
+Adrenaline released in anxious episodes can be a boner killer, even in a healthy young man.

 - Premature ejaculation: This is a common problem associated with ED.
 It is not always clear how they work together, but it is likely due to anxiety and psychogenic factors.

 - Male hypoactive sexual disorder: Patients with ED usually report a lack of sexual interest.
 It can be due to relational problems with their partner or with sex in general.
 It is important to evaluate patients with male hypoactive sexual disorder and ED to know which condition led to the other.

 Besides these complications, other morbidities are also associated with erectile dysfunction.

 According to some authors, men with ED have an increase in cardiovascular risk and all-cause mortality.
 Their chance of developing cardiovascular problems is significantly higher.
 The risk increase is similar to that of smoking and familiar history of heart problems.
 This risk has been evaluated by many studies and meta-analyses of more than 90,000 patients.

 According to this data, they had a 44% higher chance of cardiovascular events, a 64% higher chance of myocardial infarction, and a 39% higher chance of stroke (9).